bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 that would fit. ]]

-If a "wait" parameter was included in the continuation response, the client MUST NOT call the continuation URI prior to waiting the number of seconds indicated.
-If no "wait" period is indicated, the client SHOULD wait at least 5 seconds [[ Editor's note: what's a reasonable amount of time so as not to DOS the server?? ]].
+If a "wait" parameter was included in the continuation response, the RC MUST NOT call the continuation URI prior to waiting the number of seconds indicated.
+If no "wait" period is indicated, the RC SHOULD wait at least 5 seconds [[ Editor's note: what's a reasonable amount of time so as not to DOS the server?? ]].